softcoder/membership-signup/README.md

 Contributions:
 --------------
 Special thanks to all who have contributed to the success of this project.
-We accept patches and ideas from others and priortize based on time constraints and compatibility with our future direction.
+We accept patches and ideas from others and prioritize based on time constraints and compatibility with our future direction.

 Contributors currently include:
 - The Caledonia Ramblers (https://caledoniaramblers.ca/) for all the great testing and feedback